ToniWonKanobi/theoveranalyzed.net/posts/2015/8/13/infographic-the-influence-of-star-wars-on-film-and-tv.md

 > Using photos, vectors, and illustrations from the Shutterstock collection, we worked with the talented team at Pop Chart Lab to explore Star Wars’ influence on the entertainment industry.
 Take a look at the full chart below (click to expand), then keep scrolling to go in-depth and see all the images used to create this infographic.

-[Pop Chart Lab][pcl] is no stranger to Star Wars.
+[Pop Chart Lab][1] is no stranger to Star Wars.
 What a great collaboration.

 Here's the infographic:

 <p><img class="wide" src="http://d.pr/i/1fxha+" alt="Pop Chart Lab is awesome" title="Pop Chart Lab is awesome"></p>

-[From [/Film][sf]]
+(From [/Film][2])

-[pcl]: http://popchartlab.tumblr.com/post/118123415113/may-the-fourth-be-with-you-heres-a-star-wars "Star Wars on Pop Chart Lab"
+[1]: http://popchartlab.tumblr.com/post/118123415113/may-the-fourth-be-with-you-heres-a-star-wars "Star Wars on Pop Chart Lab"
-[sf]: http://www.slashfilm.com/how-star-wars-changed-film/ "/Film piece on how Star Wars changed film"
+[2]: http://www.slashfilm.com/how-star-wars-changed-film/ "/Film piece on how Star Wars changed film"